-When many robots operate in the same environment, high-level motion planning is required for the robots to reach their goals while avoiding collisions among themselves and with static and moving obstacles.
+When many robots operate in the same environment, high-level motion planning is required for the robots to accomplish tasks autonomously.
+They must be able to reach their goals while avoiding collisions among themselves and with static and moving obstacles.
 In unknown or partially known environments, it is unlikely that a system of sensors can provide global knowledge.
 In addition, continuous inter-robot communication is usually not feasible.
 Instead, only robots that are sufficiently close to each other can exchange information, e.g., share their goals and local world models.

 This paper introduces a new planning framework that exploits the changing communication links between robots, as the robots move, to combine the respective advantages of centralized and decentralized planning.
-More precisely, our approach is based on dynamic robot networks that are capable of: 1) forming dynamically whenever communication and sensing capabilities permit; 2) sharing world models and robot goals within each network; and 3) constructing "on the fly" coordinated trajectories for all robots in each network using a fast centralized motion planner.